Home » National Parks » Key Biscayne National Park » A Guide to the Best 9 Things to do in Key Biscayne National Park

 Key Biscayne Fishing Marina

-Well known for the elusive Bonefish and the hard to catch Permit along with the acrobatic Tarpon.
+The Keys are renown for the elusive Bonefish and the hard to catch Permit along with the acrobatic Tarpon.
 Fishing in the park requires a Florida saltwater fishing license.
 They permit fishing on the island, off-limits are the swim areas and marinas.
 There are many species for anglers to find within the grass flats, mangrove channels and the offshore reefs.
 They enforce saltwater regulations additionally they allow NO harvest of lobster within the park boundary waters.

 Best Beach Boca Chita - Key Biscayne National Park